Poland: Best of Eastern Europe

 After exploring the open spaces of the marshes, we will move to the ancient Białowieża Forest National Park.
 This area is one of the last remaining areas of the primeval forest which once stretched across much of Europe.

 While in Białowieża we will focus on targeting the rest of Poland’s many woodpeckers (other than Syrian Woodpecker, which is not reliably found here – but we have a spot for that later in the tour!) including Grey-headed Woodpecker and Eurasian Three-toed Woodpecker.
-Other key species of this beautiful forest include Red–breasted Flycatcher, Collared Flycatcher, Hazel Grouse, Spotted Nutcracker, Eurasian Pygmy Owl, European Nightjar, Northern Goshawk, Hawfinch, Barred Warbler, and Icterine Warbler.
+Other key species of this beautiful forest include Red–breasted Flycatcher, Collared Flycatcher, Hazel Grouse, Spotted Nutcracker, Eurasian Pygmy Owl, European Nightjar, Eurasian Goshawk, Hawfinch, Barred Warbler, and Icterine Warbler.

 During our stay here we will also have a short break from forest landscapes and visit Siemianówka Reservoir.
 This is an excellent spot for waterbirds including Garganey, Great (White) Egret, Black Tern, White-tailed Eagle, Citrine Wagtail, and Lesser Spotted Eagle.